UoE-macOS/autopkg-recipes/Native Instruments/README.md

                 --template-override-dest-dir ~/Library/AutoPkg/RecipeOverrides/NativeInstruments \
                 --suite=komplete --major-version=11
 ```
-3. Now that you have the override files you need, you can throw autopkg at it:
+3. Now that you have a folder containing the override files you need, you can throw autopkg at it:
 ```
 autopkg run ~/Library/AutoPkg/RecipeOverrides/NativeInstruments/*
 ```